Ltotheois/LLWP/README.md

 # LLWP - Loomis-Wood Plots

-LLWP is a python based Loomis-Wood plotting software.
-It is used to visualise spectra and assign predictions to experimental data, especially for perturbed series.
+LLWP is a Python based Loomis-Wood plotting software.
+Its main use case is to explore and assign real spectra.

-For more information go to its [website](https://ltotheois.github.io/LLWP/index.html).
+For more information see its [website](https://llwp.astro.uni-koeln.de/docs.html).